 Let your voices be heard!

-This year’s WV Day piece, titled "Voices", celebrates the Appalachian tales and oral traditions that make us unique.
+This year’s WV Day piece, titled "Voices", celebrated the Appalachian tales and oral traditions that make us unique.
 To coincide with the production of this edition of 156 pieces; Blenko asked present, and future fans to submit their own stories or memories about glass and West Virginia.
-Their shared submission can be seen here.
-(WV day piece goes on sale Saturday, June 15 at 8am.
-Get in line early so you don't miss your chance to own one of these rare and beautiful pieces!)
+Shared submission can be seen here.

 Share your story with us via email at email@example.com